 Our survey respondents found therapy to be effective, as 86% said it helped them cope with the pandemic in some form.

 While the most common reason for seeking therapy — anxiety/stress — was nearly the same for both men (21%) and women (20%), there were wider differences among other reasons.
-For example, men (8%) were nearly three times as likely to get therapy for substance abuse issues than women (3%).
+For example, men (8%) were nearly three times as likely to get therapy for substance abuse issues as women (3%).
 Meanwhile, more women (11%) reported feeling overwhelmed than men (8%).

 Technology and the coronavirus crisis have changed the therapy landscape and added different avenues for getting help